patricknieto/Metis-prep/03-command_line.md

 `ls -t`
 `ls -Glp`

- > > 'ls'  lists directory contents or files and directories
+ > 1. `ls`  lists directory contents or files and directories
- > > 'ls -a'  lists all files including hidden files, usually starting with "."
+ > 2. `ls -a`  lists all files including hidden files, usually starting with "."
- > > 'ls -l'  lists contents using "long" format in order to see specific details
+ > 3. `ls -l`  lists contents using "long" format in order to see specific details
- > > 'ls -l'  lists long format including readable file sizes as part of the details
+ > 4. `ls -l`  lists long format including readable file sizes as part of the details
- > > 'ls -lh' lists long format with readable file sizes
+ > 5. `ls -lh` lists long format with readable file sizes
- > > 'ls -lah'  lists long format, includes hidden files and readable file sizes
+ > 6. `ls -lah`  lists long format, includes hidden files and readable file sizes
- > > 'ls -t' lists contents sorted by time and date
+ > 7. `ls -t` lists contents sorted by time and date
- > > 'ls -Glp' lists long format directories with "/" appended to the end and without user group names
+ > 8. `ls -Glp` lists long format directories with "/" appended to the end and without user group names
 ---

 ###Q3.
 More List Files in Unix

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-> > $ ls -lt is one of my facorite options becuase the most recent file edited is at the top with details
+ > 1. `ls -lt` is one of my facorite options becuase the most recent file edited is at the top with details
-> > $ ls -R can come in handy when wanting explore all of the subdirectories
+ > 2. `ls -R` can come in handy when wanting explore all of the subdirectories
-> > $ ls * gives you a good idea about the contents of each directory.
+ > 3. `ls *` gives you a good idea about the contents of each directory.
 It even displays with a nice colon.
-> > $ ls -S can detect which files are the largest and sort according to size.
+ > 4. `ls -S` can detect which files are the largest and sort according to size.
-> > $ ls ~ list my home directory from any working directory.
+ > 5. `ls ~` list my home directory from any working directory.
 ---

 ###Q4.
 Xargs